jmetcalf78/Getting-and-Cleaning-Data-Course-Project/README.md

 <br><br>

 ### **Step 5 from the Instructions**
 I create "a second, independent tidy data set with the average of each variable for each activity and each subject".
 I utilize chaining for this task.
 I struggled to get the output I wanted and found the 'summarize_each()' function through researching how to do what I wanted.
-I interpreted "the average of each variable for each activity and each subject" to mean that we should group xKeep by both subject and activity, and then perform a mean on each measurement variable.
+I interpreted "the average of each variable for each activity and each subject" to mean that we should group xKeep by both subject and activity, and then perform a mean on each measurement variable
+.
 `tidyMeans <- xKeep %>% group_by(subject, activity) %>% summarize_each(funs(mean))`
 <br>

-Finally, I write tidyMeans to a txt file so I can upload to Coursera `write.table(tidyMeans, file="./CourseProject_TidyMeans.txt", row.name=FALSE)`
+Finally, I write tidyMeans to a txt file so I can upload to Coursera

+`write.table(tidyMeans, file="./CourseProject_TidyMeans.txt", row.name=FALSE)`